When I'm craving pumpkin cheesecake, I reach for this copycat recipe for the Cheesecake Factory version!

 - 1 container (8 oz. size) cool whip

 - Beat cream cheese, pumpkin, sugar, and pumpkin pie spice in a large bowl with wire whisk or electric mixer until smooth.
 Gently stir in whipped topping.
 Spoon into crust.

-- Refrigerate three hours or until set.
+- Refrigerate for 3 hours or until set.
 Garnish as desired.

 - 1 1/2 cups ground gingersnap cookies

 - 1 1/2 cups toasted pecans (about 6 ounces)